-Unit - within second Description year of studying Developing sporting skills and tactical awareness This unit provides learners with the opportunity to develop their understanding of technical and tactical skills for a sport of their choice.
-There is an opportunity for learners to assess and analyse their own technical and tactical skills, along with the analysis of a professional sports person.
+Unit Description Developing sporting This unit provides learners with the opportunity to develop their skills and tactical understanding of technical and tactical skills for a sport of their choice. awareness There is an opportunity for learners to assess and analyse their own technical and tactical skills, along with the analysis of a professional sports person.
 Through analysis of their own performance, learners will develop a plan to improve their sports performance.
-Performance analysis for sport In this unit learners will gain an understanding of the benefits of performance analysis in sport, with ways to consider how physical, tactical, physiological and technical performance can be measured.
+Performance analysis In this unit learners will gain an understanding of the benefits of for sport performance analysis in sport, with ways to consider how physical, tactical, physiological and technical performance can be measured.
 In addition, learners will explore the use of technology to support the process of performance analysis.
 Learners will also be given the opportunity to conduct some analysis of sporting performance and provide feedback based on their findings.
-Strength and conditioning training In this unit learners will understand the physiology of strength and conditioning.
+Strength and In this unit learners will understand the physiology of strength and conditioning training conditioning.
 Learners will explore the way the body responds to strength and conditioning, considering injury prevention, adaptations to training and ways to maximise sessions.
 Learners will have the opportunity to plan, lead and evaluate a strength and conditioning session for a specific sport.
-Introduction to Healthy exercise and nutrition This unit provides learners with an introduction to exercise and nutrition.
+Introduction to Healthy This unit provides learners with an introduction to exercise and exercise and nutrition nutrition.
 Learners will explore the effects of exercise in the body, the components of fitness and different types of training and how specific populations (such as people aged 50+) should adhere to key safety guidelines.
 In addition, learners will consider the impact and importance of good nutrition and the health benefits related to this.

 Each unit will be supported by NCFE learning and teaching resources which will provide an assessment package and exemplify the national standard.
 Grading has been introduced to make sure that these qualifications reward learners with a suitable grade to reflect their achievement in this subject.
-NCFE has developed a robust grading structure that will be applied to all the units fairly and consistently.
+NCFE has developed a robust grading structure that will be applied to all of these units fairly and consistently.